altafhossainsunny/Deep-learning-project-for-hand-writing-recognition/README.md

 # Deep Learning Project for Handwriting Recognition

 ## Project Overview
-This project implements a handwriting writer identification system using two approaches:
+This project implements a handwriting writer identification system using a custom CNN architecture for forensic handwriting analysis.
-1. **Custom CNN Architecture** - Deep learning classification approach with forensic handwriting analysis
-2. **ORB Feature Extraction** - Computer vision keypoint matching approach

 The system analyzes handwriting texture patterns using a custom CNN that extracts features from 64x64 image patches, classifying them by writer identity.
 The model works with PNG images from a dataset of 70 different writers.

 ## Features
 - 🎯 Writer identification using custom CNN forensic architecture
-- 🔍 ORB keypoint extraction for handwriting fingerprinting
-- 📊 Performance evaluation with multiple metrics
+- � Performance evaluation with multiple metrics
 - 🖼️ Processes PNG handwriting samples with texture patch analysis
 - ⚙️ Automated preprocessing with Otsu's thresholding
 - 📈 Results tracking and CSV export
 - 🧩 Image patch extraction for detailed texture analysis
+- 🔮 CNN model evaluation and testing on test dataset

 ## Dataset Structure
 - **Training Data**: 70 writers (01-70), 1 sample each in `train/` folder